 -Strengthen the Individuals with Disabilities Act

--Allocate funding for training of special education teachers
+-Allocate funding for the training of special education teachers

 -Increase enforcement of the ADA in schools

 -Invest in universal Pre-K

--Allocate funding to offer free breakfast and lunch to all students across the nation
+-Offer free breakfast and lunch to all students

 -Cover tuition for two-year vocational schools & associate’s/bachelor’s degrees from community colleges

 This is the 21st century and the dawn of a new era.
 Let’s create an education system that’s suited to a globalized, technology-utilizing world.

--Create specialized plans for high school students, allowing them to focus on different career paths/majors/areas of interest
+-Create specialized plans for high school students, allowing them to focus on different career paths/areas of interest

--Support shifts in school curriculum to teach life skills including, but not limited to: financial literacy, budgeting, time management, interview skills, communication, job-seeking without attending college
+-Support shifts in school curriculum to teach life skills including, but not limited to: financial literacy, budgeting, time management, interview skills, communication, and job-seeking without attending college

 -Improve civics teaching

--Support legislation to allow college NCAA athletes to be paid, such as California’s Fair Pay to Play Act
+-Support legislation to allow NCAA athletes to be paid

 Spreading Education Access

 As a global superpower, we have a duty to advocate for education access and equity around the world.

 -Advocate for making education more equitable around the world

 -Reaffirm our commitment to UNESCO